Zoh Amba

-Zoh Amba is an American free jazz musician and composer from Kingsport, Tennessee.
-Growing up, they would often play their saxophone alone in the forest.
-A denizen of the avant-garde jazz world often compared to Albert Ayler, they play saxophone, flute, guitar, and piano.
+Zoh Amba (born Britni Hamrick) is an American free jazz musician and composer from Kingsport, Tennessee.
+A participant in the avant-garde jazz world often compared to Albert Ayler, they play saxophone, flute, guitar, and piano.

+Growing up, they would often play their saxophone in the woods.
 After dropping out of the San Francisco Conservatory of Music, they studied under David Murray.

-John Zorn produced their first record, “O, Sun,” on Tzadik Records and their second album, "O Life, O Light Vol. 1," is out from 577 Records.
+John Zorn produced their first record, O, Sun, on Tzadik Records which was released in 2022.
+Their second album, O Life, O Light Vol. 1, was released in 2024 on 577 Records.
+In June 2025, Amba's album Sun was released on Smalltown Supersound label.
+On the 2026 album Eyes Full, released by Matador Records, Amba explores a country-influenced singer-songwriter style.

 Spirituality informs their music and they are an Advaita Vedanta practitioner.
 Amba's name, meaning mother, was given to them during a retreat.